AdamSchaible/MSU_Denver/CS 1050 Computer Science 1 (Spring 2017)/HW 8 BANK/README.md

 **VERSION or DATE:** 04/29/17

+**PROBLEMS THAT NEED ADDRESSING:** These programs allow for users to enter in incorrect inputs, which would result in an unhandled exception.
+Having the program be resistant to these types of errors was not part of the requirements for this homework.

 **USER INSTRUCTIONS:**

 1) Install Java Development Kit (JDK) if you do not allready have Java Development Kit 8 or a latter version allready installed on your computer.
 For installation help see [Oracle's Java website](https://www.oracle.com/java/technologies/javase-downloads.html).